-Here at St. John’s some of us have a more liberal-Catholic spirituality and churchmanship – we like the sensory engagement and the deep rootedness found in Sacramental forms of worship and the grace received in it.
-Some of us are more ‘middle of the road’ type Anglicans in our spirituality and worship.
+Here at St. John’s we are deeply rooted and seek to grow up and reach out.
 We cherish the Biblical and Gospel soaked depth and riches of the Book of Common Prayer and we are nourished by the structure, prayerfulness and reflectiveness of Common Worship liturgy.
 Still others of us could be described as more contemporary evangelical in our worship and spirituality.
 We have a hunger for Biblical teaching and the dynamism of the Holy Spirit’s work in our lives and community.

 This diversity is expressed through many and varied opportunities to pray and worship in different ways, in small or larger groups, in formality and informality, traditionally or experimentally, in all age contexts or not.
 This diversity is also united around our shared desire to love and worship Jesus with all of our heart, soul, mind and strength and to love our neighbour as ourselves.
 We long to see our community blessed by the mission, ministry and worshipping life of the Church and to see lives, families and our community transformed by the power of the Spirit through faith in Jesus Christ according to the Gospel.